alex431/Web-Portfolio/README.md

             - An iframe to hold an video
             - An conditional statement that checks the type of media and displays its contents.
 *  Implement modern interactive UI features (e.g. table/data sorting, autocomplete, drag-and-drop,calendar-date-picker, etc).
-    - Located within the calendar-container on the home.html page
+    - Located within the calendar_container on the home.html page
     - The user is allowed to select a new date.
 When a new date is selected, it becomes highlighted in blue.
-The calculation of the number of remaining days will take into account the selected day and display the new result in 'countdown-display'
+The calculation of the number of remaining days will take into account the selected day and display the new result in 'countdown_display'
     - The initial date of the calendar-date-picker is the current date.
 It is highlighted in yellow.
 * Create a node.js web server using a modern framework such as Express.js or Fastify.
 Serve at least one route that your app uses (must serve more than just the index.html file).
     - Located in koa.cjs